Firstly, Why Choose UV Irradiation Technology?

 Equally important is whether the flow is intermittent.
 If the flow stops it may be necessary to switch the reactor off, but then, when it restarts it will need a warm-up time before it can guarantee to deliver the full germicidal dose and this may necessitate a run to waste or a recycle line.

 3. Defining The Liquid Characteristics For UV Disinfection

-Next is the liquid characteristics – most UV systems treat water but UV is also used to treat syrups, juices and similar solutions.
+Next is the liquid characteristics – most UV systems treat water but UV is also used to treat sugar syrup.
 Your supplier will need to know the density, viscosity and temperature of the liquid including any maximum and minimum variations.
 For disinfection to occur the radiation has to pass through the liquid and the critical parameter here is the UV transmittance (UVT).
 This measures how much of the radiation power is lost by absorption or scattering of the rays in a 1cm

 For UV disinfection to occur, the radiation has to pass through the liquid and the critical parameter here is the UV transmittance (UVT).
 This measures how much of the radiation power is lost by absorption or scattering of the rays in a 1cm path length through the liquid.
 It is usually measured in percentage so a liquid with UVT of 80% means that 20% of the UV lamp intensity will be lost in a 1cm path.

 Knowing this allows the supplier to rate the reactor to compensate for this loss.
 Other useful characteristics are turbidity (a measure of colloidal particles that scatter light), colour and UV254 absorbance both of which indicate how much light is absorbed by the liquid.
 There are quite a few different units used for these measurements so make sure that you tell the supplier what they are.